 After all implementation costs in the year of execution

-25% of max deduction
+Only 25% of the deduction

 The remainder of your liquidity stays intact